 When subjected to high temperatures, this inter-lamellar water is converted to steam, driving the vermiculite flake apart at right angles to the lamellar plane.
 Commercially this process is known as exfoliation.
 This results in an expanded low density aggregate with a diverse range of end uses.

 Bisley & Company have nearly 30 years experience in the vermiculite business.
-Currently Bisley supplies unexpanded Palabora vermiculite ore to the Australian, New Zealand and Middle East markets.
-Palabora, a subsidiary of the giant Rio Tinto Group, is the world's largest producer of vermiculite with capacity in excess of 200,000MT p.a.
+Currently Bisley supplies unexpanded Palabora vermiculite to the Middle East market.
+Palabora, is the world's largest producer of vermiculite with capacity in excess of 150,000MT p.a.

 The Palabora vermiculite mine is located in the Northern Province of South Africa.
 Feed from this ore body is carefully dried and beneficiated in a complex multi-stage process to produce five vermiculite grades, characterised as follows: